Font Size:

 Two vaccines may be used for the prevention of mpox virus infection:

-• JYNNEOS (also known as Imvamune or Imvanex), licensed (or approved) by the U.S. Food and Drug Administration (FDA) for the prevention of mpox virus infection, and ACAM2000, licensed (or approved) by FDA for use against smallpox and made available for use against mpox under an Expanded Access Investigational New Drug application.
+• JYNNEOS (also known as Imvamune or Imvanex), licensed (or approved) by the U.S. Food and Drug Administration (FDA) for the prevention of mpox virus infection, and ACAM2000, licensed (or approved) by the FDA for use against smallpox and made available for use against mpox under an Expanded Access Investigational New Drug application.

 • No data are available yet on the effectiveness of these vaccines in the current outbreak.